foundersandcoders/express-handlebars-workshop/README.md

 5. Delete all but one of the list items.

 **Open up src/model/index.js and take a look.
-We will use this list for creating out fruits page.**
+We will use this list for creating our fruits page.**

 6. Now go back to src/controllers/fruits.js and require in the model of fruits.
     ```js